-In addition to goodwill and intangible assets, we annually assess our equity method investments for impairment (or more frequently if circumstances indicate impairment may have occurred) per ASC 323-10, "Investments - Equity Method and Joint Ventures."
+In addition to goodwill and intangible assets, we annually assess each of our equity method investments for impairment (or more frequently if circumstances indicate impairment may have occurred) per ASC 323-10, "Investments - Equity Method and Joint Ventures."

-We concluded there was no impairment of goodwill, intangible assets or equity method investments during the year ended December 31, 2022.
+We concluded there was no impairment of goodwill, intangible assets or equity method investments during the years ended December 31, 2023 and 2022.